gaand/wdi_2_js_demo_spa/README.md

 If we need to change the render method we do it **Once**, in one place.

-Let's fix this by using Closure and the IIFE Pattern.

 ## Lab
 Make the same changes to your Todo list app as a team.